Adaptive High-Level Tight Control of Prostate Cancer: A Path from From Terminal Disease to Chronic Condition: An Analytical Justification for the High Level Tight Control Paradigm

 \subsubsection{The Total Achievable Time $\tau_{\text{tot}}$}

 The \textit{total achievable time} can be calculated from the sum of the times given in Eq. \eqref{tau_phase1}, Eq. \eqref{tau_phase2}, and Eq. \eqref{tau_phase3}; however, the resulting expression is quite complex.
-In the limit of very small resistant cells in the beginning $x_R(0)\rightarrow 0$, the formula for $\tau_{\text{tot}}$ is simple and can be splitted into two parts:
+In the limit of very { few} resistant cells in the beginning $x_R(0)\rightarrow 0$, the formula for $\tau_{\text{tot}}$ is simple and can be {split} into two parts:

 The part $\tau^{(c)}_{\text{tot}}$ is equal to the \textit{total achievable time} if a continuous drug treatment is applied from the beginning, while $\tau^{(a)}_{\text{tot}}$ represents the additional time gained by using an adaptive chemotherapeutic treatment (for a given control window $\epsilon$ and \textit{on}-drug level $\text{PSA}_\uparrow$) instead: